x-team/handbook/slack_channels.md

 **#opensource**
 Got an open-source project you want to share?
 Found a cool one you want to point out?
 Want to discuss anything OS-related?
 This ist he perfect place for it.

-**#react**
-Chat about all things React.

-**#ux**
-Not sure where to place that button?
-Mixed-reality user flows?
-This would be the place to discuss these issues.

-**#serverless-chat**
-The best place for serverless knowledge exchange.

 **#qa**
 How to assure quality?
 Do you know?
 Let us know.
 Do you want to know?
 Join here and make it happen.

-**#gophers**
-The meeting place for lovers of Go - the language, not the game.

 **#linux**
 Running Linux?
 Want to talk about Linux? #linux won't leave you hanging.

 ## Lifestyle

 **#yoga**
 A channel where our very own Yoga Master Paul shares videos of exercises that make anyone feel better and healthier.
 Check it out!

-**#cycling**
-The channel for lovers of motor-less 2-wheeled travel.
-There are plenty of avid cyclists in X-Team, and this is the place to meet them.

 **#do-you-even-lift**
 Well, do you?